 I’ve used more than my fair share of grills throughout the years – wood burners, coal, and propane.
 I have stayed away from electric grills (like the George Foreman) like the plague.
 I can’t really explain the reason – I mean I’m strongly against electric heat on my stove as well, but that’s just because I was raised on gas.
 There’s just something about the use of an electric grill that just always felt “fake” to me.
+Or, if you just need a grille, you might also like our review of a smokeless charcoal grill.

 Or at least that’s how I used to feel